awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-configuration-examples.md

 In this case, because you want objects to expire \(removed\), there is no point in changing the storage class, and Amazon S3 simply chooses the expiration action on these objects\.

 **Example 3: Overlapping Prefixes Resulting in Conflicting Lifecycle Actions**
-In this example, the configuration has two rules which specify overlapping prefixes as follows:
+In this example, the configuration has two rules, which specify overlapping prefixes as follows:
 + Rule 1 specifies an empty prefix \(indicating all objects\)\.
 + Rule 2 specifies a key name prefix \(`logs/`\) that identifies a subset of all objects\.
 For the subset of objects with the `logs/` key name prefix, lifecycle actions in both rules apply\.
 One rule directing Amazon S3 to transition objects 10 days after creation and another rule directing Amazon S3 to transition objects 365 days after creation\.